-In John 21:15–17, with only the other disciples present (cf. John 21:2), Jesus asks Peter, "Simon, son of John, do you love me more than these?"—in other words, is Peter more devoted to him than the other disciples?
-When Peter responds that he is, Jesus instructs him: "Feed my lambs" (22:15).
-Thus we see Jesus describing the other disciples, the only other people who are present, the ones whom Jesus refers to as "these," as part of the lambs that he instructs Peter to feed, giving him the role of pastor (shepherd) over them.
+In John 21:15–17, with only the other disciples present (cf. John 21:2), Jesus asks Peter, “Simon, son of John, do you love me more than these?”—in other words, is Peter more devoted to him than the other disciples?
+When Peter responds that he is, Jesus instructs him: “Feed my lambs” (22:15).
+Thus we see Jesus describing the other disciples as part of the lambs that he instructs Peter to feed, giving him the role of pastor (shepherd) over them.
 Again, a reference to Peter having more than merely a primacy of honor with respect to the other apostles, but a primacy of pastoral discipline as well.

 NIHIL OBSTAT: I have concluded that the materials

 presented in this work are free of doctrinal or moral errors.